watem-sedem/watem-sedem/docs/output.rst

 *******************

 Tab-delimited table with the same headers as :ref:`routing.txt <routingtxt>`.
-The entries in the table are a subset of those in routing.txt and are only included if...
+The records in this table are a subset of those in routing.txt and are only included if they were not treated in te model after the routing is calculated.

-TO DO: extend documentation of routing_missing.txt

-The routing table is only generated when
-:ref:`write routing table = 1 <writerouting>`.
+This output is intended as debugging information for the model.
+Ideally, this file is empty.

 .. _routingcolrow: